 - Using a gentle rubbing motion between your fingertips, rub the margarine into the flour until you have a sandy texture.
 Work quickly and lightly so as not to melt the margarine.

-- Stir in the cheese very gently.
+- Stir in the cheese and chives very gently.

 - Pour this into your dry mixture, and using a knife, cut into the mixture until it starts to form a crumbly dough.